List of The Fairly OddParents characters: Chloe Carmichael

+Fairies

 Cosmo and Wanda

 Cosmo and Wanda are fairy godparents assigned to grant Timmy's, and later Chloe's, wishes.
+They later became Hazel's godparents in the CG sequel A New Wish.
 They were previously the godparents of Denzel Crocker, Billy Gates, Tina Turner, and other historical and modern day figures; such as Benjamin Franklin.
-To avoid being seen by humans other than Timmy, they often disguise themselves as animals or inanimate objects.
+To avoid being seen by humans other than Timmy, they often disguise themselves as other humans, animals or inanimate objects.

 Cosmo

-Cosmo Julius Fairywinkle-Cosma is Wanda's husband, Poof's father, and Timmy and Chloe's godfather.
-He is known for his dim-witted personality and has been responsible for inadvertently causing disasters since he was born.
+Cosmo Julius Cosma (voiced by Daran Norris in the original Oh Yeah!
+Cartoons, the main TV series and related media, including the 2022 live-action revival/reboot series Fairly Odder and 2024 CG sequel series A New Wish, portrayed by Jason Alexander in A Fairly Odd Movie: Grow Up, Timmy Turner) is Wanda's husband, Poof's father, and Timmy and Chloe's godfather.
+He is known for his dimwitted personality and has been responsible for inadvertently causing disasters since he was born.
 As explained in "Fairly Oddbaby", Cosmo's ability for destruction is such that when he was born, all fairies were henceforth no longer allowed to have children out of the fear that another potential fairy baby would be as bad as or worse than Cosmo.
 Although he is very laid back and dim, Cosmo is prone to fits of jealousy and becomes defensive when he sees others flirting with Wanda.
 He was the youngest fairy until Poof was born and, though he was considered an only child in earlier episodes, has a brother named Schnozmo that debuts later.
 His mother, Mama Cosma, is overprotective of Cosmo and thus despises Wanda.
-Cosmo has green hair and typically wears a white shirt, black pants, and a black necktie.
-He has shown to love pudding and a nickel named Philipp.
+He has shown to love pudding, and a nickel named Philipp.

-Cosmo is voiced by Daran Norris in the original Oh Yeah!
-Cartoons shorts, the main TV series and related media, including the 2022 live-action revival/reboot series Fairly Odder.
-In the live-action film A Fairly Odd Movie: Grow Up, Timmy Turner, the live-action Cosmo is portrayed by Jason Alexander, but the animated portions are still voiced by Norris.